fiiiiive/F1-2024-Season/README.md

 I hate to say it but it's just hard to get excited about Alpine.
 Their rivals from previous years in McLaren and Aston Martin, have outpaced them in development, storylines come out about the car being hot garbage, they seem to have lost personality.
 Which absolutely sucks.
 Both drivers have some of the best race wins in recent history, they used to punch above their weight often and it was exciting.
 However after a mediocre testing, and even worse storylines surrounding thier development, I am worried about Alpine.

-# Bottom of the Barrel
+# Bottom of the Barrel: Haas-Sauber
-# Haas-Sauber
 Starting out on a positive note, Sauber.
 I am kind of excited for Sauber.
 They had decent laptimes in testing, their livery is fresh and exciting, and it feels like on a good day they can score some decent points for this team.
 It may be too early to say, but if one of these teams is going to make it out of this tier, I think it will be Sauber.
 I would love to see it, however the chips are definitely stacked against them.
 The field seems tighter, and I am definitely not confident in either of their drivers putting up good fights on track.
 Unfortunately, Zhou seems too green, and it is just not Bottas' strong suit in my opinion.
 However this team is not dead yet and I predict a few standout performances that are going to keep this team alive.
 And now Haas.
 Ayao Komatsu can do everything he can, but this team